 But when your clients are servicemembers, the rules change.
 Active-duty servicemembers are protected against certain court actions.
 The Servicemembers Civil Relief Act prevents creditors from starting collection proceedings without a court order.

 The intention of the SCRA is to allow servicemembers to focus on protecting and serving their country without the worry of paying bills back home.
 Therefore, creditors must follow certain channels in order to recoup their losses.

 Failure to follow the rules under the SCRA can result in penalties, heavy fines or even imprisonment.
-While often it is helpful to attempt to contact a servicemember’s superior officer before pursuing other legal avenues, there are ways to enforce a lien when necessary.
+It’s often helpful to attempt to contact a servicemember’s superior officer before pursuing other legal avenues; however, there are ways to enforce a lien when necessary.